Skip to content

 Defining "modest"

 The word "modest" means different things to different people.
-At the studio the line is specific: a sleeve that ends at the wrist, a neckline that closes at the collarbone, and a fabric that is opaque everywhere, including under flash.
+At my studio the line is specific: a sleeve that ends at the wrist, a neckline that closes at the collarbone, and a fabric that is opaque everywhere, including under flash.
 If your own line is different, it is worth stating clearly at the first meeting; it will save time later.

 The fabric defines the gown